jppelteret/dealii-weak_forms/README.md

    to write an assembly loop that is both readable and highly performance orientated.
 The naive, explicit assembly algorithm becomes even more "interesting" when interface terms are introduced, and mesh adaptivity makes things even more tricky.
+The `MeshWorker::mesh_loop()` concept partnered with the `MeshWorker::ScratchData` and `GeneralDataStorage` classes can offer a lot of assistance and greatly simplify things here, but their use still adds complexity to (and increases the code length of) the assembly method.

-   On the matter of correctness, when dealing with complex constitutive laws the automatic and symbolic differentiation capabilities built into `deal.II` might be useful, but are another aspect of the library that the user must become very familiar with before they can use them *correctly* and *effectively*.
+   On the matter of correctness, subtle errors related to indexing in the assembly loops can be introduced very easily, and sometimes take some time to spot.
+Adding more complexity to the weak form being implemented introduces more opportunity for mistakes.
+Compounding this are the formulation of quantities derived from (nonlinear or otherwise complex) constitutive laws, and the subsequent consistent linearisation of those quantities.
+To assist in this regard, the automatic and symbolic differentiation capabilities built into `deal.II` might be useful, but are another aspect of the library that the user must become very familiar with before they can use them *correctly* and *effectively*.

 - `Symbolic weak form library`:

-   In contrast, the `weak form` library allows one to write the weak form symbolically (perhaps even more "expressively", even closer to the (bi)linear notation that one might find in an academic paper).
+   In contrast, the `weak form` library allows one to write the weak form symbolically at a high level.
+Although only a matter of opinion, perhaps this is more expressive than the alternative, as it may be closer to the (bi)linear notation that one might find in an academic paper.
 The notion of "assembly" is taken care by the library, and only when requested.
 Each of the forms that are (compile-time) generated are, in fact, patterns for assembly (also known as integration kernels), and while these kernels describe how to perform the